coniferousdyer/ASH/README.md

 * `pwd.c`: Contains the implementation for the pwd command.

+* `replay.c`: Contains the implementation of the replay command.

+* `signal.c`: Contains the implementation of the sig command, as well as the signal handlers used.

 * `terminal.c`: Contains the functions required to modify and obtain terminal attributes.

 ## Assumptions

 * 6 months is exactly equal to 15778463 seconds.

 * By the process name supposed to be printed when a background process exits abnormally, we mean the name of the command used to run that background process.